Welcome to Latin American Studies

 Welcome to Latin American Studies at UNC Charlotte!

-Our programs utilize a holistic approach that examines Latin America from different disciplines such as history, anthropology, political science, language and cultural studies.
+The Latin American Studies program is dedicated to the study of the history, societies, and cultures of Latin America, Latino/a/x populations in the United States, and the Hispanic and Francophone Caribbean.
+Our program utilizes a holistic approach that examines the regions of Latin America from different disciplines such as history, anthropology, political science, language and cultural studies.

 The Masters of Arts (M.A.) in Latin American Studies offers the opportunity for a deeper understanding of the Latin American region and community.
 The two-year program includes courses with a multidisciplinary approach and the choice between two graduation tracks: completion of a Master’s thesis or a comprehensive examination.
 Graduates from the program can develop a career in an academic field, pursue a Ph.D. in the humanities or social sciences, or acquire a position in public, private, or non-governmental institutions related to the understanding, analysis, and development of the Latin American region.